StarlingXWeb/starlingx-website/src/pages/blog/starlingx-configurable-power-management.md

 # Kubernetes Power Manager

-Users increasingly have power management needs with greater scope and higher granularity, focused on containerized applications using power profiles individually by core and/or application.
+Users' power management needs are increasing with greater scope and higher granularity, focused on containerized applications using power profiles individually by core and/or application.
 Among users' needs, we can highlight the control of acceptable frequency ranges (minimum and maximum frequency) per core, the behavior of the core in this range (governor), which power levels (C-States) a given core can access, as well as the behavior of the system in the face of workloads with known intervals/demands.

 By controlling CPU performance states (P-States) and CPU idle states (C-States), the tool allows each core to be individually controlled according to the needs of each application's workload.
-Below, there is a study about Kubernetes Power Manager requirements, components, use cases, operation and impacts on StarlingX Platform.
+Below, there is a deep dive Kubernetes Power Manager requirements, components, use cases, operation and impacts on StarlingX Platform.

 ## Components